Skip to main contentScroll Top

 Otherwise you can relax at Huay Tueng Thao Lake, go see rice paddies if it's the right season, or if you have an interest in botany, see the Queen Sirikit Botanical Garden, created under the patronage of the royal family.
 Overall, it makes sense if you are staying in Chiang Mai long enough, you can do the first part of your stay in a more central location to familiarize yourself, then "go green" for a few days in Mae Rim afterwards.

-Otherwise, this is not an area I would recommend by default for a first stay in Chiang Mai.
+Otherwise, given its distance from the centre, it is not an area I would recommend by default for a first stay in Chiang Mai.

 Hang Dong Area (Southern Suburbs)